datawire/ambassador-docs/docs/emissary/pre-release/howtos/cert-manager.md

     Error preparing issuer for certificate default/ambassador-certs: http-01 self check failed for domain "example.com
     ```

-4. Create a Mapping for the `/.well-known/acme-challenge/` route.
+4. Create an AmbassadorMapping for the `/.well-known/acme-challenge/` route.

     cert-manager uses an `Ingress` to issue the challenge to `/.well-known/acme-challenge/` that is incompatible with Ambassador.
-We will need to create a `Mapping` so the cert-manager can reach the temporary pod.
+We will need to create an `AmbassadorMapping` so the cert-manager can reach the temporary pod.

     ```yaml
     ---
-    apiVersion: getambassador.io/v2
+    apiVersion: x.getambassador.io/v3alpha1
-    kind: Mapping
+    kind: AmbassadorMapping
     metadata:
       name: acme-challenge-mapping
     spec: